 Having a complaint rate above 0.2% is one of many signs of deliverability problems ahead.
 Email recipients report emails as spam for a wide range of reasons, but some of the most common are:

-Hitting even one spam trap can potentially lead to a blacklisting, although typically it takes multiple spam trap hits to get you in trouble.
-That’s because blacklist operators, as well as inbox providers, use spam traps to detect the behavior of spammers.
+Hitting even one spam trap can potentially lead to a blocklisting, although typically it takes multiple spam trap hits to get you in trouble.
+That’s because blocklist operators, as well as inbox providers, use spam traps to detect the behavior of spammers.
 Spam traps come in three major varieties:

 Together, these spam traps identify senders who are scraping email addresses, mailing long abandoned addresses, and mailing invalid domains—all of which are hallmarks of spammers.

-Taking the following steps are critical to keeping your brand off email blacklists:
+Taking the following steps are critical to keeping your brand off email blocklists:

-Taking the following steps can also help keep your brand off email blacklists, although they have less of an impact in our experience:
+Taking the following steps can also help keep your brand off email blocklists, although they have less of an impact in our experience:

 Some of those recommendations are harder to implement than others, and some definitely have one-time or ongoing costs associated with them.
 Think of these costs as insurance premiums paid against the expense of being blocklisted.
-Even in the best of circumstances, being blacklisted can be costly in terms of lost email marketing revenue.
-In the worst cases, it can be extremely costly, as some retailers discovered during the 2012 holiday season.
+Even in the best of circumstances, being blocklisted can be costly in terms of lost email marketing revenue.
+In the worst cases, it can be extremely costly.

-Need help with getting off a blacklist or improving your list hygiene?
-Oracle Marketing Cloud Consulting has more than 500 of the leading marketing minds ready to help you to achieve more with the leading marketing cloud, including an Email Deliverability Services team that can help you fix deliverability problems and monitor your program to avoid problems.
+Need help with getting off a blocklist or ensuring you stay off blocklists?
+Oracle Marketing Consulting has more than 500 of the leading marketing minds ready to help you to achieve more with the leading marketing cloud, including an Email Deliverability Services team that can help you fix deliverability problems and monitor your program to avoid problems.